Unknown's avatar

 For these and my upcoming books, please visit my Author Page – David Joel Miller

-Want the latest blog posts as they publish?
+Want the latest blog posts as they are published?
 Subscribe to this blog.

 For more information about David Joel Miller’s work in mental health, please visit the counselorssoapbox.com website.

-For my videos on mental health, substance abuse, and having a happy life, please see: Counselorssoapbox YouTube Video Channel
+For my videos on mental health, substance abuse, and having a happy life, please see Counselorssoapbox YouTube Video Channel

 Photo courtesy of Pixabay.com